Quick Facts: Earning an Ed.D. in Massachusetts

 - Assistant Superintendent Leadership Seminars: Organized by MASS, these one-day sessions take place throughout the year.

-- EDE-Sponsored PD Offerings: The Department of Elementary and Secondary Education (ESE) offers a number of professional development, training, and/or technical assistance opportunities for educators through its offices (e.g. Curriculum and Instruction: STEM).
+- DESE-Sponsored PD Offerings: The Department of Elementary and Secondary Education (DESE) offers a number of professional development, training, and/or technical assistance opportunities for educators through its offices (e.g. Curriculum and Instruction: STEM).

 - MSAA Leadership Licensure Program: MSAA runs a one-year licensure program that prepares aspiring administrators for Initial Licensure as Principals/Assistant Principals (PreK-6; 5-8; 9-12), and Supervisors/Directors.

-- New Superintendent Induction Program (NSIP): This 3-year professional development program is a collaboration between the Department of Elementary and Secondary Education (ESE) and MASS.
+- New Superintendent Induction Program (NSIP): This 3-year professional development program is a collaboration between the Department of Elementary and Secondary Education (DESE) and MASS.

 School Listings